testcontainers/testcontainers-python/index.rst

 ------------

-The suite of testcontainers packages is available on `PyPI <https://pypi.org/project/testcontainers/>`_, and individual packages can be installed using :code:`pip`.
+The suite of testcontainers packages is available on `PyPI <https://pypi.org/project/testcontainers/>`_, and the package can be installed using :code:`pip`.

-Version `4.0.0` onwards we do not support the `testcontainers-*` packages as it is unsutainable to maintain ownership.
+Version `4.0.0` onwards we do not support the `testcontainers-*` packages as it is unsustainable to maintain ownership.

 Instead packages can be installed by specifying `extras <https://setuptools.readthedocs.io/en/latest/setuptools.html#declaring-extras-optional-features-with-their-own-dependencies>`__, e.g., :code:`pip install testcontainers[postgres]`.

+Please note, that community modules are supported on a best-effort basis and breaking changes DO NOT create major versions in the package.
+Therefore, only the package core is strictly following SemVer.
+If your workflow is broken by a minor update, please look at the changelogs for guidance.

 Docker in Docker (DinD)
 -----------------------

-When trying to launch a testcontainer from within a Docker container, e.g., in continuous integration testing, two things have to be provided:
+When trying to launch Testcontainers from within a Docker container, e.g., in continuous integration testing, two things have to be provided:

 1. The container has to provide a docker client installation.
 Either use an image that has docker pre-installed (e.g. the `official docker images <https://hub.docker.com/_/docker>`_) or install the client from within the `Dockerfile` specification.
 2. The container has to have access to the docker daemon which can be achieved by mounting `/var/run/docker.sock` or setting the `DOCKER_HOST` environment variable as part of your `docker run` command.